celinedurniak/V20Diffraction/README.md

     [link](https://github.com/PaNOSC-ViNYL/McStasScript).

 You can now use either Python scripts or Jupyter notebooks.
-To use those available in this repository, either download or clone it at https://github.com/celinedurniak/V20Diffraction.
+To use those available in this repository, either download or clone it from https://github.com/celinedurniak/V20Diffraction.
 Unzip if you chose to download.
-Then, from a terminal, move to where the folder is located and activate your environment, if it is not activated yet.
+Then, from a terminal, move to where the folder is located and activate your environment (if not already activated).
 The next step is to specify the path to the different datafiles by running `make_config.py` either in the `scripts` folder or the `notebooks` one.
 In the terminal where your conda environment is activated, type the following commands, if you want to use the notebooks: